-A guide to taxes for expat residents and property owners in Spain, plus some advice on expat pensioners in Spain.
+Articles on Spanish taxes for expat residents and property owners in Spain, plus some advice for expat pensioners living in Spain.

 - Property taxes for non-residentsThe following tables explain the taxes that non-residents are obliged to pay to the Spanish tax authorities as a consequence of owning property in Spain.